dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 while waiting for the I/O operation to complete.

-To illustrate more detailed file operations, let’s change the example to read the contents only up to the first semicolon and then to print that.
+To illustrate more detailed file operations, let's change the example to read the contents only up to the first semicolon and then to print that.
 You could do this in two ways: either open the file for random access,